NGWPC/twod-fim-knowledge-base/system-decision-record/sdr.md

 - Outcomes are derived from Cases

 ### Alternatives
-Alternatives remain viable until evidence rejects them.
+Alternatives are different ways to address the same decision scope.
+They remain viable until evidence rejects them.
 Rejection does not delete an alternative; it remains a candidate for reconsideration.

 A new alternative does not need to be tested to be listed.
 Reasonable ideas are documented first, then rejected if experiments show they are not viable.